 Blockchain technology caught the world by storm almost a decade ago.
 The appearance of cryptocurrencies made us skeptical, but there are many now who would love to have been able to invest in Bitcoin again while it was still cheap.

 As it turns out, digital money was just the tip of the iceberg.
 We are just beginning to tap into the full potential of the tech, and agriculture is going to start utilizing it pretty soon, possibly without the regular Joe even noticing that it’s happening.
+Online gambling has already jumped on the bandwagon, even though we are still far from getting the Videoslots bonuskode 2019 in bitcoin.
 So, what is blockchain and how can we use this technology in the service of agriculture?

 What Is It?